2022 GACP TRAINING GUIDELINES

-*PRORATED hours: In the event that you are appointed as an agency/department head for a partial year, you will be required to obtain 2 hours of Executive credits per month for the remaining months of the year.
-For example, if you are appointed as chief on September 10th, you will then be required to obtain 8 hours of Executive Credits before December 31st of that year: 2 hours each for September, October, November, and December.
+*PRORATED hours: In the event that you are appointed as an agency/department head for a partial year, you will be required to obtain two (2) hours of Executive credits per month for the remaining months of the year.
+For example, if you are appointed as chief on September 10th, you will then be required to obtain eight (8) hours of Executive Credits before December 31st of that year: two (2) hours each for September, October, November, and December.

-All requests for training approval shall be submitted to the GACP Training Coordinator where it will be reviewed and either approved/disapproved.
+All requests for training approval shall be submitted to the GACP Training Coordinator (or Executive Director if applicable) where it will be reviewed and approved or disapproved.
 Confirmations of approval/disapproval will typically be sent by email within a couple of days.
-Generally, training classes that directly relate to your job function as the chief executive of the agency such as classes dealing with management and/or upper level supervision are approved.
+Generally, training classes that directly relate to your job function as the chief executive of the agency such as classes dealing with management and/or upper-level supervision are approved.

-Majority of the course content is information specifically geared toward upper management and executive level issues and topics (i.e., Training classes such as report writing, LIDAR training, traffic accident reconstruction, impact weapons, commercial vehicle inspections, conflict resolution, first responder, street survival, verbal judo, and courtroom demeanor are several examples of training programs not approved for chief’s credit.
-Firearms and Use of Deadly Force, although mandated by POST, are not approved for chief’s credit).
+The majority of the course content is information specifically geared toward upper management and executive-level issues and topics (i.e., Training classes such as report writing, LIDAR training, traffic accident reconstruction, impact weapons, commercial vehicle inspections, conflict resolution, first responder, street survival, verbal judo, and courtroom demeanor are several examples of training programs not approved for chief’s credit.
+Firearms and Use of Deadly Force, although mandated by POST, are not approved for executive credit).

 Acceptable forms of supporting documentation needed: